r-Techsupport/WebDBG/README.md

 # WebDBG
 A React Static Web App (SWA) frontend with a containerized Javascript API backend that injests `.dmp` files and returns analyzed text.

+## Analysis
+By default `!analyze -v` is executed against each dump and the results are returned.
+Advanced post-processing can be configured in `/api/post-process.js` in `bugcheckCommands`.

+Specify any Bugcheck you want to act up and define the comamnd that should be run against that dump.
+This app is limited to one additional command per dump, additional commands would require additional logic.
+Please open an issue if this is required.

 ## Public Site
 This project is hosted publicly on a best effort basis at https://webdbg.rtech.support as a service by the [r/Techsupport Discord Server](https://rtech.support/discord).